youssefGamalMohamed/spring-jpa-database-locking/README.md

 ### Testing Optimistic Locking with JMeter

 1. Open JMeter.
-2. Load the provided JMeter test plan located at `/f:/projects/git-workspace/database-locking/Database Locking JPA Test Plan.jmx`.
+2. Load the provided JMeter test plan located at `Database Locking JPA Test Plan.jmx`.
 3. Start the test plan to simulate concurrent updates and observe the results.

 ## Contributing